zicoz18/erc20-as-subnet-gas-token-tutorial/submitted version/README.md

 npx hardhat burnOrLock --from subnet --amount <Example value: 4>
 ```

-**ALERT**
+::: caution

-> When you try to run the first script `... --from avax --amount 10` if the user has 10 ERC20 tokens it will work fine and you will see the updated balances as expected on avax network.
+When you try to run the first script `... --from avax --amount 10` if the user has 10 ERC20 tokens it will work fine and you will see the updated balances as expected on avax network.
 User’s decremented by 10, bridge’s incremented by 10.
 But you would not see that the user's native token balance on the subnet is increased.
 Although there are bridge contracts, there is no relayer application to establish the communication in between them.
 Therefore, the user locked its tokens but its balance on the subnet did not change.
 It is the same for the second script where the user burns tokens on subnet but does not get any new tokens on avax c-chain.
 Be aware, if the user account does not have native token balance on the subnet, the second script would throw an error.

-**ALERT**
+::: caution

 ## Create the Relayer Application